Dear Thurlow Ward residents,

-- I have asked staff to investigate business licensing and minimum separation distances that can limit the number of high interest retail lending businesses in our city.
-A staff report will be forthcoming and draft by-law will be forthcoming to Council.
+- I had asked staff to investigate business licensing and minimum separation distances that can limit the number of high interest retail lending businesses in our city.
+This issue will be pursued further with upcoming changes to the Municipal Act, where Council will be able to limit such businesses by locations and distances.

 - The Departmental Performance Standards Committee continues with its work, in consultation with departments, on the development of performance indicators and results reporting.
 It is anticipated that results reporting will commence in 2017 with dashboards available on the city’s website for public access.

 - As chair of the Youth Advisory Committee, I am pleased that we were able to make two student appointments to this committee.
 More students are always welcome.
 It is important that we get this committee to work and provide an opportunity for youth to have real and meaningful engagement in decisions that impact their city.

-- There are a number of capital projects for Ward 2 that will be addressed this year, including Mineral Road / Maitland Drive Reconstruction & Servicing Extension, Mudcat Road Reconstruction, Casey Road Reconstruction, and Bell Creek Bridge Rehabilitation.
+- There are a number of capital projects for Ward 2 that will be addressed by 2018, including Mineral Road / Maitland Drive Reconstruction & Servicing Extension and Mudcat Road Reconstruction.

 - The Comprehensive Road Maintenance Program received an increased funding allocation for 2017 with $1.25 Million dollars for the shave & pave program, $1.25 Million dollars for the rural resurfacing program and $250K for Slurry Seal Resurfacing Program.